ChaissonLab/vamos/tryvamos/README.md

 ## Usage

-### Generate diploid vcf for a panel of samples from haploid/diploid vcfs of indivudual samples
+### Generate diploid vcf for a panel of samples from haploid/diploid vcfs of individual samples
 Combination of vcfs of individual samples is usually the first step after annotation.
-Most functionality of *tryvamos* uses a multi-sample diploid vcf as input.
-To generate a multi-sample diploid vcf, paths of sample-wise vcfs need to be written in a "csv" file, with each line having the two haploid vcfs of one sample (separated by ",") or a single diploid vcf of one sample.
+Most functionality of *tryvamos* uses multi-sample diploid vcf(s) as input.
+To generate a multi-sample diploid vcf, paths of single-sample vcfs need to be written in a "csv" file, with each line having the two haploid vcfs of one sample (separated by ",") or a single diploid vcf of one sample.
 ```
 python tryvamos.py combineVCF example/example.list example/example.vcf
 ```